wx-chevalier/JavaScript-Notes/数据结构/集合类型/Object.md

   012: 3, // `π` is a valid identifier; no quotes are needed
   π: Math.PI, // `const` is a valid identifier name (although it’s a reserved word); no quotes are needed
-  const: 4, // `foo bar` is not a valid identifier name; quotes are required 'foo bar': 5, // `foo-bar` is not a valid identifier name; quotes are required 'foo-bar': 6, // the empty string is not a valid identifier name; quotes are required '': 7
+  const: 4, // `foo bar` is not a valid identifier name; quotes are required "foo bar": 5, // `foo-bar` is not a valid identifier name; quotes are required "foo-bar": 6, // the empty string is not a valid identifier name; quotes are required "": 7
 };
 ```